 They do it over a few beers, of course.
 Or a lot of beers.
 Or something stronger.
 Anyway, what they do is get hammered and sloppily unpack their Wangst for the audience.
 This sometimes makes for borderline unintended Ho Yay.

 Ladies do this too.
 They usually drink wine, but again, it can be something stronger.

 Sometimes—especially if they're female—the rivals will decide that it's all the Love Interest's fault and will present a united front against him.
 Usually, this united front dissolves before the end of the episode.

 - Maison Ikkoku: Godai and Mitaka are intending to fight each other, but due to various complications they end up just getting drunk together.

 - In Kushiel's Legacy, Imriel does this with Maslin in fantasy-counterpart Russia in the dead of winter.
-Apparently no one told them that alcohol can expedite hypothermia.
+Apparently, no one told them that alcohol can expedite hypothermia.

-- Alluded to in The Millenium Trilogy, explaining the backstory of Erika Berger and Mikael Blomkvist's relationship, which has continued even though she's married.
+- Alluded to in The Millennium Trilogy, explaining the backstory of Erika Berger and Mikael Blomkvist's relationship, which has continued even though she's married.
 After Berger's husband discovered her affair with Blomkvist, he came to the latter man's home to confront him.
 The two men spent the evening drinking at several bars before Berger's husband officially gave the two permission to continue their relationship out in the open.

 - Done in the first season of Roswell with Kyle getting Max drunk while Liz is on a blind date with someone else.
 Since Max is an alien hybrid who reacts rather strongly to booze much Hilarity Ensues

 - Done in an episode of Frasier.
 Too bad the brothers didn't say the name of their loved ones.
 If they had, they'd have known it wasn't the same person.